 At the Formula 1 Singapore Grand Prix in September 2008, the Renault team ordered driver Nelson Piquet Jr. to intentionally crash his car, which gave teammate Fernando Alonso the victory.

 The Renault team’s crime was not an act of cheating as mere deception and dishonesty.
-Furthermore, it was a potentially lethal act as it could have been considered as potential murder.
+Furthermore, it was a potentially lethal act as it could have been considered as a potential murder.

 Watch a video of the infamous crash below!